arvind-alukunta/End-To-End-Machine-Learning-Project-Implementation-With-Dockers-Github-Actions-And-Deployment/README.md

 # 🙌 My Passion for Data Science
 This project isn’t just about building a predictive model; it’s a testament to my curiosity and eagerness to apply data science in meaningful ways.
 I'm constantly exploring new techniques and pushing myself to understand the nuances of data-driven problem-solving.

+# 📈 Next Steps
+Perform in-depth EDA to discover trends and correlations.
+Develop and fine-tune machine learning models.
+Evaluate and compare models using appropriate performance metrics.